jgauchia/IceNav-v3/README.md

 ### TO DO

 - [X] LVGL 9 Integration
+- [ ] Support other resolutions and TFT models
 - [ ] GPX Integration
 - [ ] Multiple IMU's and Compass module implementation
 - [ ] Power saving